 Another reason that wooden utensils are superior to metal utensils is that they don’t conduct heat.
 If you leave a wooden spoon in the hot pot for a long time, the handle will still stay cool.
 With a metal spoon, you’ll end up with a burned hand.
 The plastic spoon will melt if it stirs something really hot or it rests on the side of a hot pan.

 Another plus for the wooden utensils is that wood is non-reactive and won’t leach harmful chemicals into your food.
 Wooden utensils won’t react with the acids in foods and leave a metallic taste, like metal spoons.

 Holding a metal spoon can be uncomfortable to grip, while hard edges can damage delicate ingredients.
 The wooden spoon handles are gently rounded and feel nice in your hand.
 And you feel comfortable while using it.

 Another benefit of wooden kitchen tools is that they look fabulously beautiful and elegant.
-The creative and artistic design of wooden utensils gives beautiful appearance to the kitchen.
+The creative and artistic design of wooden utensils gives a beautiful appearance to the kitchen.
 Handcrafted wooden spoons are truly unique functional works of art that make wonderful gifts.

-These utensils are very durable, and as long as you take proper care of them, you can expect them give you long service.
-They are hard to break, and you can stir even the thickest ingredients or scrape foods off of the bottom of pans.
+These utensils are very durable, and as long as you take proper care of them, you can expect them to give you long service.
+They are hard to break, and you can stir even the thickest ingredients or scrape foods off of the bottom of the pans.
 Since they can withstand heat, they won’t melt, even in an unattended pan.
 A little sanding from time to time can help remove burn marks and stains.

 Germs and Bacteria don’t Like Wood

-Research indicates that wood appears to have natural germ-killing properties.
+Research indicates that the wood appears to have natural germ-killing properties.
 It has been proven that germs and bacteria grow much faster on plastic and metal than on wooden kitchenware surfaces.

 Environmentally Responsible Choice